Qbeast-io/qbeast-spark/docs/QbeastFormat1.0.0.md

-# Index Metadata Changes in Version 1.0.0
+# QbeastFormat 1.0.0

-## Where the index metadata is stored?
+## What is Qbeast format?

-Qbeast tables are stored in Delta format, so the index metadadata is written as a part of the Delta log.
+Qbeast format is used to store the big data tables making it efficient querying and sampling.
+It extends the Delta format, so the data is stored in parquet files and the index metadata is stored in the Delta log.
 In more details

 * the schema, index columns, data transformations, revisions and other information which is common for all the blocks is stored in the `metaData`